CUBRID/cubrid-manual/en/sql/schema/view.rst

 *   Path expressions (example: *tbl_name.col_name*)
 *   Numeric type column that includes an arithmetic operator

 Even though the column defined in the view is updatable, a view can be updated only when an appropriate update authorization is granted on the table included in the **FROM** clause.
 Also there must be an access authorization to a view.
 The way to grant an access authorization to a view is the same to grant an access authorization to a table.
-For details on granting authorization, see "`Granting Authorization <#syntax_syntax_access_authority_h_4540>`_ ".
+For details on granting authorization, see :ref:`granting-authorization`.

 ALTER VIEW
 ==========